DFE-Digital/polis-whitelabel/deploy/docker/README.md

 # Docker deployment

-The Dockerfiles are primarily meant to be for production use since changes will need a full build cycle to reflect and they don't contain a lot of the usefuly development tools that Devcontainers do.
+The Dockerfiles are primarily meant to be for production use since changes will need a full build cycle to reflect and they don't contain a lot of the usefully development tools that Devcontainers do.
 We can use the Docker Compose to test the service locally though in a production-like environment.

 ## Setup